anSpiros/XM_project/README.md

  You can find it [here](https://github.com/anSpiros/XM_project)

- When clone completes or download, navigate to `front` folder and run `npm install` .
+ When clone completes or download, navigate to `docker` folder and run `docker-compose up --build` .

- Also, navigate to `back` folder and run `composer update`

-In the `front` directory, you can run:

-`npm start` to start the local server for front end application.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+When build completes , open [http://localhost:3000](http://localhost:3000) to view the front app in the browser.

-`npm test` to run all tests.\
-Launches the test runner in the interactive watch mode.

-In the `back` directory, you can run:

-`symfony server:start` to start the local server for back end application
+At `docker` folder a `Makefile` exists.

+The available commands for `Makefile` are the following:
+ - `make run-npm-install`
+     - Install all packages from package.json file
+ - `make npm-install-package`
+     - Install package
+ - `make npm-install-package-dev`
+    - Install package as devDependency
+ - `make run-front-tests`,
+    - Run all tests for front-end application
+ - `make run-back-tests`
-`php bin/phpunit` to run all tests
+    - Run all tests for back-end application

-`symfony server:stop` to stop the local server

-### Notes
-You must have installed symfony in order to use `symfony server:start` For easier installation use **`symfony version 5.1`** and **`composer 2.0`**